eclipse-archived/codewind-docs/docs/_documentations/metrics-dashboard.md

 The **Profiling** tab is available only in Node.js projects.
 This tab pulls information from the CPU metric in the **Dashboard** tab.
 CPU cycles are caused by an execution of code.
 Receiving an endpoint doesn't cause many CPU cycles, but receiving an incoming payload can.
 Profiling shows you what occurs when a spike appears in the CPU metric.
 Each spike on the flame graph shows a call stack in the path.
 The width of a spike indicates how much time the CPU spends on a function.
 Wide spikes indicate that your CPU spends much time on a particular function and where you might want change the code to optimize it.

-## Profiling Data Support
+## Code highlighting

-In Theia or VS Code, you can use the Profiling Language Server to provide code highlighting.
+In Theia or VS Code, you can use code highlighting to improve your code.
 Code highlighting displays the relative time spent in JavaScript functions based on profiling data gathered through [load testing](performancetesting).
-Profiling support is only available for Node.js projects that are created through Codewind and then profiled.
+Profiling support is available for Node.js or Java projects that are created through Codewind and then profiled.

+To enable code hightlighting, you must install the appropriate VS Code extension:
+- For Node apps, install the [Codewind Node Profiler](https://marketplace.visualstudio.com/items?itemName=IBM.codewind-node-profiler).
+- For Java apps, install the [Codewind Java Profiler](https://marketplace.visualstudio.com/items?itemName=IBM.codewind-java-profiler).

+Java is supported however if the Metrics Dashboard does not show profiling data, use the editor plugin to display it instead.

 - Profiling data is written to the workspace only on a successfully completed load run.
 If the load run is cancelled, it won't be written to the workspace.
 - Run the load run for a minimum of 45 seconds for enough profiling data to be gathered to generate the `profiling.json` file.